agata-anastazja/CV/README.md

 Part of team building a datalake following Serverless Architecture and Event sourcing patterns.
 We were writing AWS Lambda functions in Python invoked via API Gateway set up using Cloudformation templates.

-Project: Interactive forms
+Project: Interactive legal forms

 Stack: C#, Javascript, React, Redux

-Building forms for computing legal fees of all sorts, using React with Redux and a calculation engine in C# in the back end.
+Building forms for accurately computing legal fees, using React with Redux and a calculation engine in C# in the back end.

 ### Where I studied